 Summit, Union County, New Jersey Property Taxes

-Median Summit, NJ effective property tax rate: 4.32%, significantly higher than the national median of 1.02%, but lower than the New Jersey state median of 2.82%.
+Median Summit, New Jersey effective property tax rate: 4.33%, significantly higher than the national median of 1.02%, and higher than the New Jersey state median of 2.88%.

-Property taxes in Summit, NJ are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.
+Property taxes in Summit, New Jersey are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding Summit's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Summit, knowing local tax details benefits homeowners and investors.